Three bins marked recyclables, FOGO and general waste.

 What will change with my bin collection?

 Organic waste makes up approximately 50% of our general waste.
-As food waste will now be combined with our garden waste, we’re making some changes to what bin is collected, and when.
+As food waste will now be combined with our garden waste, there are some changes to what bin is collected, and when.
 Here’s the breakdown:

 • 240 litre FOGO Bin (green lid) collected weekly.